1 Legal framework

 5.1 Are there any mandatory or advisable terms that should be included in an operating lease from a local law perspective?

-An operating lease may be entered into for a period of not less than six months.
-Cross-border aircraft leases for the operation of aircraft in Turkey may also be contemplated, in the form of cross-border ‘financial leases'.
+An operating lease may be entered into for a period of no less than six months.
+On the other hand, cross-border aircraft leases to be entered into for the operation of aircraft in Türkiye may also be structured as cross-border financial leases.

-That said, cross-border lease transactions based on financial lease agreements for a minimum term of two years and relating to aircraft (as well as their engines, parts and accessories), effected between airlines active in the carriage of passengers and cargo and companies, corporations and financial leasing companies authorised to lease such items according to the regulations of their home jurisdiction, will be considered to comprise a financial lease within the scope of the Financial Leasing, Factoring and Financing Companies Law (6361/2012).
-This law requires that a lease have a minimum term of two years and a mandatory cure period of 30 days (increasing to 60 days if a lease has a purchase option).
+In particular, under the Financial Leasing, Factoring, Financing and Savings Finance Companies Law 6361, cross-border lease transactions based on financial lease agreements which are for a term of a minimum two years, in relation to aircraft (as well as their engines, parts and accessories) or airlines active in the carriage of passengers and cargo by companies, corporations and financial leasing companies authorised to lease such items according to the regulations of their home jurisdiction will be considered to comprise a financial lease.
+The Financial Leasing Law requires:

 5.2 What charges, fees or taxes arise from the execution of an operating lease?